CAN I LIVE ?

 I’ve always loved different things; different musical genres, different sports, different everything.
 Variety and eclecticism have mostly defined my tastes, my abilities and more dramatically, my personal and professional paths, which may explain why I’ve taken to seemingly unrelated practices such as caring for leather shoes, building small computer networks, penning essays and novels and taking many different types of photos: landscape photos, but also street photos, portrait photos, wildlife photos, still life photos, etc.

-So specialization, although a very wise advice when it comes to making a name for oneself as a commercial professional (i.e. one who’s hired to take photos and who may have to build a portfolio reflecting one’s expertise) does not pertain to how I feel as an artistic photographer who uses the tool for personal expression first and commerce second.
+So specialization, although a very wise advice when it comes to making a name for oneself as a commercial professional (i.e. one who’s hired to take photos and who may have to build a portfolio reflecting one’s expertise) does not pertain to how I feel as an artistic photographer who uses the tool for personal expression first and foremost.